Kunull/Writeups/docs/Pwn College/Intro to Cybersecurity/Cryptography.md

 Flag Ciphertext (hex): e8ffadd10cf2fab51748d9976a83d710bcc067dae2d95d627e6882161a26702566368d2427da2da58937cd6aa8850a3bb5acaec25ccf1065c699a3b67f9b89378b0d06afb23e254cd5ed09bf8b1e7b1f
 ```

 In order to decrypt the flag, we have to use the `MODE_CBC` in AES.
-Also we have to separate the Initialization Vector and the cipher text.
+Also we have to separate the Initialization vector and the cipher text.

 `cipher.iv` is always 16 bytes for AES, so we can split there.